vishvAsa/devaH/AryaH/hindukaH/varuNaH/meta/_index.md

 > varuNa's seat appear to be associated with the Polestar: dhruva, which the 7 he directs are the stars of the Bear. shunaHshepa also says varuNa placed the  R^ikSha (bear) in the sky.
 \- MT

+## aramati
+> aramati as the daughter of varuNa,
+> even as aramaiti is the daughter of ahura mazda in the iranic world.
+> Also the dog as the symbol of dharma (mahAbharata) = Iranic daena with dog.